AlexSwensen/alexswensen.io-old/src/content/writing-e2e-tests-with-protractor.md

 ---

 ## Update 2021:
 I recommend most people look into [Cypress](https://www.cypress.io/) now.
 It's API is far simpler, and it works well with every modern framework in existance.
-Best of all, its free, and easy to scale across multiple workers without having ot use the paid tier.
+Best of all, its free, and easy to scale across multiple workers without having to use the paid tier.
 (Although if you can afford it, you totally should, they are a great company.)

 ## Note: The following only applies to node 7 and below.